Exeter/PEA_connect/README.md

 These tools organize and make public data more accessible for student developers; all of the information gathered by PEA-data-tools can be found on official Academy websites under ordinary usage.

 ##Currently implemented:
  - python module for easy retrieval of Exeter Connect user data.
-For now, check out the examples and read the code to learn how to use the python module
+For now, check out the examples at `PEA/examples` and read module code to learn how to use the python module.

 #Goals:
  - api for python